alastair87-cyf/fundamentals-course/lessons/lesson-1.md

 * Why are "Functions" useful?
 * Why is the "Conditional" block useful?

 If you want to present a different idea, that is fine as well.
-Then next week, you'll each present what you learned to a few students from the class.
+Then next week, you'll each present what you learned to a few trainees from the class.

 ### 3. Learning How to Learn course